 - Edit the functions.php file in your child theme and add the following code.

 Be sure to use a child theme so the code doesn't get overwritten when you update the theme.

 This code dequeues the CDN version that Beaver Builder loads by default and enqueues your new local version.

-Note: The current version of the Beaver Builder Theme still loads Font Awesome 4 through a CDN.
-To prevent the theme's Font Awesome 4 from loading, see the article on dequeuing it.
+Note: As of Beaver Builder 2.2. and Beaver Theme 1.7.2, Font Awesome 4 icons are not loaded at all.
+In earlier versions of the plugin and theme, if you're using Font Awesome 4 icons they were loaded through a CDN.
+To prevent the Font Awesome 4 icon set from loading in earlier versions of the Beaver Builder theme, see the article on dequeuing it.